Chelsea Green: Inaugural Women's United States Champion and The Green Regime (2024–2026)

 On the November 22, 2024 episode of SmackDown, Green entered the tournament to crown the inaugural Women's United States Champion, defeating Blair Davenport and WWE Women's Tag Team Champion Bianca Belair in a triple threat match in the preliminary round.
 After defeating Bayley in the semifinals, Green advanced to the finals at Saturday Night’s Main Event on December 14, where she defeated Michin to become the inaugural Women's United States Champion, her first singles title win in WWE.
 Additionally, Green and her husband Matt Cardona (who performed in WWE under the ring name Zack Ryder) became the first husband and wife duo to win the women's and men's United States Championships.
 After the title win, Green took on the gimmick of America's "head of state" with Niven acting as Green's bodyguard (dubbed as Green's Secret Hervice, a pun on Secret Service).

 On the January 10, 2025 episode of SmackDown, Green successfully defend the title against Michin in a rematch.
 At Royal Rumble on February 1, Green competed in the Royal Rumble match entering at number 5 where she lasted over 26 minutes, eliminating Lash Legend and B-Fab in the process before inadvertently being eliminated by Piper Niven.
 On the March 7 episode of SmackDown, Green again defeated Michin in a Philadelphia Street Fight to retain the title when Alba Fyre interfered on her behalf and joining The Secret Hervice.
 On the March 18 episode of NXT, Green successfully defended the title against Sol Ruca.
 Her new stable with Niven and Fyre was then named The Green Regime.
 On the April 25 episode of SmackDown, Green lost the title to Zelina Vega, ending her reign at 132 days.
 On May 24 at Saturday Night's Main Event XXXIX, Green failed to regain the Women's United States Championship from Vega while suffering a nose injury.

 On the August 19 episode of NXT, The Green Regime appeared to aid the NXT North American Champion Ethan Page in his feud against Tavion Heights and Tyra Mae Steele.
 Green and Page emerged victorious at NXT Heatwave in a mixed tag team match.
 At Lucha Libre AAA Worldwide (AAA) Day of the Dead on November 2, Green and Page defeated La Hiedra and Mr. Iguana to win the AAA World Mixed Tag Team Championship.
 On the November 7 episode of SmackDown, Green defeated Giulia to win her second Women's United States Championship, becoming a double champion in the process.
+On the January 2 episode of Smackdown, Green lost the title back to Giulia after interference from Kiana James, ending her second reign at 56 days.
+On the February 7, 2026 episode of AAA on Fox, Page and Green lost the AAA World Mixed Tag Team Championship to Mr. Iguana and Lola Vice, ending the pair's reign at 97 days.